Price Action Definition: Meaning in Trading and Investing

 Summary: Key Points About Price Action

-• As a naked chart framework, it is used across stocks, forex, crypto, and indices to plan entries, exits, and invalidation points.
+• Used across stocks, forex, crypto, and indices, a chart-based approach can guide entries, exits, and where to place invalidation points.

 Frequently Asked Questions About Price Action